Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/BG3 Infinite Patchways.md

 Randomize Button will crash your Game.

+Ignore Errors when you load a Save.
+Its normal.

 ### Launching the Modlist Optional: ( Only do this if the Modlist doesnt work initially by starting it via DX11 or Vulkan, for some the List works from the get go.
 It works if you see different Loading Screen on booting the Game up.